invntio/easybooks/README.md

 </div>

 ---
-## **Note - Project renaming coming soon**
+## **Note - Project renaming**
-This project will be renamed to "Invntio EasyBooks" soon.
+<This project was renamed from "Invntio" to "Invntio EasyBooks".
 Thanks for choosing us!

 ## **Disclaimer - Project under construction**
 This project is currently under early stages of construction.